pratik951/Galactic-Twilight/README.md

 - View the Astronomy Picture of the Day on load.
 - Explore Mars Rover photos by selecting rover, date, and camera.
 - Visualize photo counts per camera with a bar chart.
+- Receive real-time updates via the Notifications dropdown in the Navbar.

 ## Testing